-- The preparation of the Masterplan should include consultation on neighbourhood drainage requirements and design proposals where appropriate. - Utilize contemporary skills in the design of multi-function drainage areas eg. sediment detention basins. - 3.
+- 1. The preparation of the Master plan should include consultation on neighbourhood drainage requirements and design proposals where appropriate. - Utilize contemporary skills in the design of multi-function drainage areas eg. sediment detention basins. - 3.
 Ensure all drainage designs address: bushland maintenance; erosion; siltation and pollution controls; flooding issues; penetration for water table improvement and compatibility with recreational and aesthetic interests.

-- 1. Drainage issues included in the preparation of the Masterplan. - 2.
+- 1. Drainage issues included in the preparation of the Master plan. - 2.
 The drainage designs reflect current knowledge on drainage issues. - Drainage issues are addressed in park design and bushland management; and reviewed in relevant reviews of environmental factors.

-To include heritage conservation and cultural identity matters when designing and maintaining our reserves.
+To include heritage conservation and cultural identity matters in design criteria when designing and maintaining our reserves.

-- All actions proposed in the Masterplan should comply with the statutory heritage provisions of Manly Local Environmental Plan 1988 and Sydney Regional Environmental Plan No. 23 -Sydney and Middle Harbours. - Make all persons working in the reserves aware of the particular heritage, conservation and cultural value of the reserve as identified in various studies and listings. - 3.
+- 1. All actions proposed in the Master plan should comply with the statutory heritage provisions of Manly Local Environmental Plan 1988 and Sydney Regional Environmental Plan No. 23 Sydney and Middle Harbours. - 2.
+Make all persons working in the reserves aware of the particular heritage, conservation and cultural value of the reserve as identified in various studies and listings. - 3.
 Works in cultural reserves should maintain the particular identified character of the reserve unless there is community agreement for an alternative approach.
 Application of the principles of the Burra Charter are relevant here. - 4.
-The Masterplan should adhere to the principles and standards in the Manly Identity Programme in respect to furniture, signage, colour, etc. - 5.
-Aboriginal heritage sites should be recorded in relevant Masterplans, where appropriate.
+The Master plan should adhere to the principles and standards in the Manly Identity Programme in respect to furniture, signage, colour, etc.

-- 1. Compliance with statutory provisions achieved. - The Masterplan includes information on heritage, conservation and cultural matters.
+- 1. Compliance with statutory provisions achieved. - The Master plan includes information on heritage, conservation and cultural matters.
 These are disseminated to workers. - 3.
 Designs should be consistent with particular identified character of each reserve. - 4.
-The principles and standards in the Manly Identity Programme are adopted. - 5.
-Aboriginal heritage sites are included in the Masterplan, where appropriate.
+The Manly Identity Programme principles and standards are adhered to.

-To manage all open space land in a flexible manner and ensure that local needs are met.
+Manage all open space land in a flexible manner and ensure that local needs are met.

-- Liaise with the local neighbourhood when assessing future facilities for reserves to determine needs which may include play areas, dog areas, toilets, picnic and barbeque area and space for ball games. - Include identified needs in the Masterplan.
+- Liaise with the local neighbourhood when assessing future facilities for reserves to determine needs which may include play areas, dog areas, toilets, picnic and barbeque area and space for ball games. - 2.
+Include identified needs in the Master plan.

-- 1. Liaison with local groups undertaken during the planning process. - 2.1 Identified needs if assessed for compatibility, demand and availability of resources. - 2.2 Appropriate facilities included in the Masterplan.
+- Liaison with local groups undertaken during the planning process. - 2.1 Identified needs if assessed for compatibility, demand and availability of resources. - 2.2 Appropriate facilities included in the Master plan.